 Visit the prettiest Sherpa villages.

 The ultimate objective is to stand at the foot of the region’s most beautiful mountain, Ama Dablam.
-Ama Dablam means ’mother’s necklace’ – the hanging glacier resembles a ‘Dablam,’ which is a piece of traditional jewellery worn by Sherpa women.
+Ama Dablam means ’mother’s necklace’ – the hanging glacier resembles a ‘Dablam,’ a piece of traditional jewellery worn by Sherpa women.

 You spend ten nights in remote villages in lodges run by local Sherpa families.
 Highlights include afternoon tea in the bakery, a visit to the Tengboche monastery, and an Ama Dablam Base Camp excursion.

 Food and nutrition on the trek